AbsaOSS/spline-ui/README.md

 That server can be used to serve the app artifacts at a specific port.
 The default port and build artifacts directory path can be rewritten.
-More details about Express server CLI can be found here `/deployment/express/README.md`.
+More details about Express server can be found here `/deployment/express/README.md`.

 - First build the app if it is not already done: `npm run build:prod`
 - Go to the Express deployment directory: `cd deployment/express`